cchlanger/cooler_ontad/readme.md

 This will set up a command called cooler_ontad in your environment.

 ## Usage Examples:
+Example files can be found on [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE152373).
+You will need to [zoomify](https://github.com/mirnylab/cooler) .cooler to .mcooler first.

 This will show all possible options, the tools support all options of OnTAD:

 ```cooler_ontad --help```